VAT Issues for Amazon Sellers to Germany

 3. Send it to the correct tax authority in Germany

 Every country has its own assigned tax office inside Germany.
 Make sure to send the form to the correct authority.
-You can find your local tax office here.
+Find your local tax office.

 4. Receive the F22 confirmation from each marketplace